 Furthermore, in the book of James 1:5, we are encouraged to ask God for wisdom, and He will give it generously without finding fault.
 This reinforces the idea that divine wisdom is accessible to us and that we should seek it out earnestly.

 Embracing the concept of divine wisdom can guide us in our spiritual journey and help us make choices that honor God.
-By seeking understanding and insight from God, we can gain a deeper appreciation of His will and purpose for our lives.
+By seeking understanding and insight from God, we can better appreciate His will and purpose for our lives.

 Symbolism of 21 in Biblical Stories